fenago/oracle19c-labs/dataguard/lab_guides/lab10.md

     - Configure the primary database to automatically redirect DML operations.

 3. **Login to Standby Database**:
-    - In a new terminal, log in as the `oracle` user to `stndby`.
+    - In a new terminal, log in as the `oracle` user to `orcldg`.
-    - Ensure the environment variables are set for `stndby`.
+    - Ensure the environment variables are set for `orcldg`.
     - Log in as the `SYS` user.

 4. **Enable DML Redirection on Standby**: